Ruksana-RASHEED/epiclass/README.md

 The binary classifier [two_class_pca_svm.z](/models/two_class_pca_svm.z) returns 0 if it's predicted as not a seizure (classes 2, 3, 4, or 5) and 1 if it is predicted as a seizure.
 The multiclass SVM [five_class_pca_svm.z](/models/five_class_pca_svm.z) and the decision tree [5c_rf_scaled.z](/models/5c_rf_scaled.z) return the predicted class as an integer.
 The neural network [5c_nn.h5](/models/5c_nn.h5) returns a [one-hot encoding](https://machinelearningmastery.com/how-to-one-hot-encode-sequence-data-in-python/) as used by Keras.

 In order to demonstrate how one might deploy the model, I wrote a [web API](api.py) to apply the PCA-SVM .
 It's pretty basic and just accepts get requests with JSON-encoded vectors of length 178.
 This one does not expect you to divide by 2047 first.
 While not a particularly useful API, this demonstrates how one might be able to deploy the model.
-It returns 'Not Seizure' or 'Seizure' depending on the predicted result/
+It returns 'Not Seizure' or 'Seizure' depending on the predicted result.

 I also wrote a [few tests to ensure the models are working, and a test of the API.](/test_deployment.py) They only test the PCA-SVM models since these were the best models I developed.
 For each I test a single prediction, and then test that the confusion matrix has not changed.
 I also do a test of the api to ensure that it works and that it can perform prediction as well.